 BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

-MPLS allows most data packets to be forwarded at Layer 2 -- the switching level -- rather than having to be passed up to Layer 3 -- the routing level.
+MPLS allows most data packets to be forwarded at Layer 2 -- the switching level -- of the Open Systems Interconnection (OSI) model, rather than having to be passed up to Layer 3 -- the routing level.
 For this reason, it is often informally described as operating at Layer 2.5.

-MPLS was created in the late 1990s as a more efficient alternative to traditional IP routing, which requires each router to independently determine a packet's next hop by inspecting the packet's destination IP address before consulting its own routing table.
-This process consumes time and hardware resources, potentially resulting in degraded performance for real-time applications such as voice and video.
+MPLS was created in the late 1990s as a more efficient alternative to traditional Internet Protocol (IP) routing, which requires each router to independently determine a packet's next hop by inspecting the packet's destination IP address before consulting its own routing table.
+This process consumes time and hardware resources, potentially resulting in degraded performance for real-time applications, such as voice and video.

 Components of MPLS